 Summary:

-The Pogo is in the Tintina Mineral Belt, which is a 200 km-wide, 1,200 km-long arc, broadly bounded by the Tintina-Kaltag fault systems to the north and the Denali-Fairwell fault systems to the south.
+The Pogo is is in the Tintina Mineral Belt, which is a 200 km-wide, 1,200 km-long arc, broadly bounded by the Tintina-Kaltag fault systems to the north and the Denali-Fairwell fault systems to the south.
 The region contains numerous economic deposits of gold in addition to copper, lead, zinc, silver and tungsten deposits.

 The lithological units in the Pogo deposit area are dominantly high-grade metamorphic rocks intruded by later felsic to intermediate intrusive units.
 Key metamorphic rocks include biotite feldspar gneiss, augen gneiss and mafic schist derived from both sedimentary and igneous protoliths.
 Metamorphic mineral assemblages observed consist of quartz, feldspar, biotite, chlorite, muscovite, sillimanite, andalusite and garnet.
 The 50km long Goodpaster batholith (granite tonalite-diorite) is the dominant intrusive complex in the district.
 Locally small felsic to intermediate stocks and dykes are present.